NZ expert sounds warning after DeepNude app goes viral

 Faafoi rebuts criticism from a Deloitte partner Anu Nayar that the $2m a year (or $8m over four years) Budget 2019 boost for cybersecurity was meagre.
 He told the Herald it came on top of an earlier $9.1m boost for Cert NZ for a total of $32m over four years).
 And that, more broadly, online threats could only be dealt with through cooperation between the public and private sector.

-The minister did not rule out new legislation.
-"Who knows what new technology we might have to deal with in six months time."
+Faafoi sad the law would always be more principles-based than addressing any trend or product of the moment, but he did not rule out new legislation.
+"Who knows what new technology we might have to deal with in six months time," he said.

 But he said that, as things stand, today's legal framework could cope.